apache/apisix-website/blog/en/blog/2024/10/21/apisix-integrates-with-open-appsec.md

 Alongside the configuration of open-appsec the Web UI allows you to also see much more information like the status of deployed open-appsec agents, security logs, dashboards and more.

-For instructions on how to connect your deployment to the central WebUI see the open-appsec docs available at [https://docs.openappsec.io](https://docs.openappsec.io).
+For instructions on how to connect your deployment to the central Web UI see the open-appsec docs available at [https://docs.openappsec.io](https://docs.openappsec.io).

 Below you find some screenshots of the Web UI.